We are going to hold Global Game Jam at SpyHop this year! Thank you to our great sponsors for making this happen!

 Once the event is over, GGJ participants have all the rights to their game project and can use them in portfolios and resumes, and will have opportunities to show them at events including Utah Indie Game Night and IGDA Chapter Meetings (keep an eye out for future announcements here: http://groups.google.com/group/igda_utah).

 The global website and GGJ HQ are sponsored by several great companies.
 Some are offering special deals for the jam.
 Learn more by exploring the GGJ website.

 == Requirements ==

-You will need a computer, unless you are doing a board game or plan to come and work on pencil and paper the whole time.
+You will need a computer, unless you plan to come and work on pencil and paper the whole time.
 For board games, someone should bring a machine to do the images/pdf and uploading of the final print-and-play version.
 For video games, computers are needed to create and upload the final prototype with its final code, art, and design.
 Keep in mind that our venue has a wireless network, so bring a wireless device if you can.
 If you don't already have all the software you'll need installed, you'll also need Administrator rights to install software on your machine.

-You will need a game engine or library to make video games at the Global Game Jam, and ideally you should bring one that you are already familiar with.
+You generally will need a game engine or library to make video games at the Global Game Jam, and ideally you should bring one that you are already familiar with.
 The same goes for any tools, such as GIMP or other free graphics tools to make images for your game.

 Some game engines you may consider:

 Game Salad (only makes Mac/iPhone games, but reportedly very easy to use)

 Game Maker (only makes PC games, but also easy to use)